griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 * Working at the HQ or working from Home should not be a zero-sum game.
   * You may need the flexibility to alternate dependending on what is the most effective at a given time.

+* Employees spread across floors or buildings can benefit from the change in Culture.

 * For employees, attendance does not always equal productivity.
+  * Some company Cultures equate Work with just showing up and attending meetings.

 * Lack of diversity in hiring.
 Employees must not be sourced from the same location.